umutsarperuzun/pos-application/README.md

 ✅ Implementing **invoicing features** in a React project
 ✅ Working with **Ant Design** for modern UI design
 ✅ Managing state with **Redux-Toolkit**
-✅ Visualizing data and statistics in a React project
+✅ Visualizing data and statistics in a React project.
 ✅ Learning **Tailwind CSS** step by step

 ## 🛠️ Tech Stack